aishmittal/Product-Info-Crawler/Readme.md

 # Product-Info-Crawler
-Product-Info-Crawler is a python web crwaler developed using scrapy framework.
+We developed a program named Product-Info-Crawler.
+Which is a python web crawler developed using scrapy framework.
 It has four spiders for crawling the search results from olx.in, amazon.in, ebay.in and shopclues.com.
-The crawler extract the product names, price, image urls, product urls and source and stores them in a scv file named `results.csv`.
-It can be useful for comapairing the price of a particular product between different e-commerce websites.
+The crawler extract the product names, price, image urls, product urls and source and stores them in a csv file named `results.csv`.
+It can be useful for comparing the price of a particular product between different e-commerce websites.

 ## Install Dependencies